keepthrifty/keepthrifty.github.io/_posts/2018/2018-02-15-financial-freedom-educators-100k.md

 In 2009, I was working a job I loved as a high school librarian and working on paying off my student loans.
 My husband was a long-term substitute at the time and paying his student loan minimums.
 Then 2010 came and we both lost our jobs, mine due to budget cuts and his due to a contract ending.
 It was terrifying, but I was able to find another job as a school librarian and my husband continued daily substitute teaching (paying $75 per day).

 Then we hit [rock bottom](http://katenesi.com/hitting-rock-bottom-and-getting-back-up){: target="_blank"} again in 2011.
 I was seven months pregnant and my husband lost his job.
-He eventually found a full time job as a teacher a few weeks after our first baby was born.
+He eventually found a full-time job as a teacher a few weeks after our first baby was born.
 To say that was a stressful time is an understatement.

 We were living paycheck to paycheck spending money on unimportant things like eating out and regular Target trips.
 Luckily, we never had consumer credit card debt, as I despised it from my years working at a local bank and seeing how others were harmed by it.